SBEVSL/sbevsl_migrated/ConMOL/readme.txt

 Diff to previous 54

 -added commands: "map color","map zap", "set", "label", "bond", "unbond" -added internal parameters: "background", "ambient", "unitcell", "axes", "fontsize", "stereo", "hydrogen", "hetero", "solvent", "monitor", "specular", "shadow"
--determined that these parameters are incompatible: 'backfade','bondmode','bonds','cisangle','fontstroke','hourglass ','kinemage','menus','strands','transparent','vectps','write'
+-determined that these parameters are incompatible: 'backfade','bondmode', 'bonds','cisangle','fontstroke','hourglass ','kinemage','menus','strands',
+'transparent','vectps','write'
--added support for named maps, still can only be one at a time (ability to select multiple not available yet) -edited 'load' to allow for parentheses to flank the file name -edited 'save' to convert image types into .png if .bmp or .gif is specified -edited 'backbone' to display more similar to RasMol's backbone -edited 'cartoon' to display all cartoon as rectangles as RasMol does instead of ribbons -fixed a error that occurred with "zoom" when used before any center command -Edited text on ConSCRIPT: correct spelling on P. Craig -fixed an error that occurred when 'select' was not followed by any parameters
+-added support for named maps, still can only be one at a time (ability to select multiple not available yet)
+-edited 'load' to allow for parentheses to flank the file name -edited 'save' to convert image types into .png if .bmp or .gif is specified -edited 'backbone' to display more similar to RasMol's backbone -edited 'cartoon' to display all cartoon as rectangles as RasMol does instead of ribbons
+-fixed a error that occurred with "zoom" when used before any center command -Edited text on ConSCRIPT: correct spelling on P. Craig -fixed an error that occurred when 'select' was not followed by any parameters